 The Campus Safety Committee is co-chaired by the Director of Campus Safety and the Chief of Staff and Dean of Operations.
-Committee meetings are held once per session, and are open to any member of the Spalding University community.
+Committee meetings are held during the fall and spring semesters and are open to any member of the Spalding University community.